-We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance, including those outside our control.
-We do not set targets for outcome indicators though we have a desired trend direction.
+We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance including, those outside our control.
+We do not set targets for Outcome indicators though we have a desired trend direction.
 Of the 12 outcome indicators we monitor, two were trending in the desired direction and one had an adverse trend.
-For details see pages 114 to 156.
+For details see pages X to X.

-Ŋ 7 Total 4 Oranga ahurea - Cultural wellbeing 1 9 2 12

-Although the National Reputation Survey was conducted during the COVID-19 Alert Level 1 restrictions, positive trends were reported for New Zealand's perceptions of Wellington as an "event capital" and having a "culturally rich and diverse arts scene".
+× $\bigcirc$ $\overline{\mathcal{A}}$ Total Commentary 4 Oranga ahurea - Cultural wellbeing 1 9 2 12 Although the National Reputation Survey was conducted during the COVID-19 Alert Level 1 restrictions, positive trends were reported for New Zealand's perceptions of Wellington as an "event capital" and having a "culturally rich and diverse arts scene".
 Unfortunately, these results are not mirrored by Wellingtonians (see detail KPIs in Chapter 9 of this section).

-We use performance measures to track how well we are delivering services against targets as set out in the 10-year and Annual Plans.
-The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see page 114.
-This page include data for the last three years to show trends and include variances explanations for relevant areas where targets have been exceeded or not met.
+We use performance measures to track how well we are delivering services against targets as set out in the 10-year and annual plans.
+The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see pages x to x.
+These pages include data for the last three years to show trends and include variances explanations for relevant areas where target have been exceeded or not met.